 “Sâ…sâ pšyku…” she mutters, slowly turning my way.
 “I do not know what came over me, I…I have never been that way in my entire life, I…”

 “You have much to be upset about.
 I understand.”

-She looks up towards me; in spite of the darkness, it seems her eyes glisten like jewels…it would be so beautiful, if in this moment they weren’t filled with such sorrow.
+She looks up towards me; in spite of the darkness, it seems her eyes glisten like shimmering green jewels…it would be so beautiful, if in this moment they weren’t filled with such sorrow.

-“Hikaru…” she says before falling into me, holding her hands into my chest, her loud sobs filling the night air.
-They are so much, and so deep, occasionally she heaves deeply, hardly able to breath.
+“Hikaru…!” she says before falling into me, holding her hands into my chest, her loud sobs filling the night air.
+They are so much, and so deep, occasionally she heaves sharply, hardly able to breathe.

 I try to remain quiet, as to not add onto her sorrow…but still, I cry with her while slowly stroking her back.
 Slowly but surely, she falls deeper and deeper into me…

-“Twelve years,” she croaks barely audibly, “It was twelve years ago when he left…half a lifetime ago.
-Half a lifetime…I did not have to be so lonely…that I could have had family…that I…”
+“Fifteen years…!” she croaks barely audibly, “It was fifteen years ago when he left…over half a lifetime ago!
+Over half a lifetime…I did not have to be so lonely…that I could have had family…that I…”